operator-framework/community-operators/docs/using-scripts.md

 Explanation: This happened likely the Operator pod crashed in the middle of the scorecard test suite.
 For example, when it failed to parse a Custom Resource that scorecard feeds of the list in `metadata.annotations.alm-examples`.
 OLM will wait for the `Deployment` of the Operator to recover until re-installing the Operator.
 Re-installation changes the Operator pod's name and hence scorecard fails to reach the logs of scorecard proxy using its old name.

+`failed to create cr resource: object is being deleted: someapi.k8s.io "myCRD" already exists:`

+Explanation: This can happen when your Operator automatically creates a CR on startup, with the same name of an example for that CR provided in the CSV `metadata.annotations.alm-examples` section.
+Simply use a different name in the example.
+Otherwise, your Operator could be slow to delete a CR due to a finalizer.

 ## Additional shortcuts

 ### Clean up after a failed test